Table of Contents

-11. That time Billie Eilish used audio from The Office
+12. That Time Billie Eilish Used Audio from The Office

-12. She recorded When We Fall Asleep in her living room
+13. She Recorded When We Fall Asleep in her Living Room

-Although she could have used any high-tech recording studio in the world, Eilish decided to record the album mostly in her room using computer software and hardware that is typical for indie musicians.
-She did it because the location was more “homey” (which makes sense).
+Although she could have used any high-tech recording studio in the world, Billie Eilish decided to record the album mostly in her room using computer software and hardware that is typical for indie musicians.
+She did it because the location was more “homey” (which makes sense)